TEDx speaker logo with a microphone and a stand on a black background

 BACP logo with text indicating accreditation by professional standards authority, and a registered member number MBACP 400870.

-I am Sandra Stein, a Multicultural Gestalt therapist, mentor, writer and group facilitator.
-I help people from all walks of life to understand them better and create the power to create and experience life as they want.
-Your time is now!
+I am Sandra Stein, a Trauma Therapist (individual and couples) mentor, writer and group facilitator.
+I help people from all walks of life to understand where their emotional and psychological pain comes from, and how to heal it.

 In my work, I support people from all walks of life, including paramedics, doctors, and other NHS professionals, individuals who spend their lives caring for others, often while quietly carrying their own pain and exhaustion.
 I also have the privilege of mentoring women who have survived human trafficking, helping them reconnect with their sense of worth, safety, and power, couples to repair their connection, members of the LGBT community, and men to quiet the noisy self-critical voice and become their true selves.